awsdocs/amazon-s3-userguide/doc_source/replication-status.md

 ## Replication status if Amazon S3 replica modification sync is enabled<a name="replication-status-multiple-destinations"></a>

-When your replication rules enable Amazon S3 replica modification sync replicas can report statuses other than `REPLICA`\.
-If metadata changes are in the process of replicating the `x-amz-replication-status` header will return `PENDING`\. replica modification sync fails to replicate metadata the header will return `FAILED`\.
-If metadata is replicated correctly the replicas will return header `REPLICA`\.
+When your replication rules enable Amazon S3 replica modification sync, replicas can report statuses other than `REPLICA`\.
+If metadata changes are in the process of replicating, the `x-amz-replication-status` header returns `PENDING`\.
+If replica modification sync fails to replicate metadata, the header returns `FAILED`\.
+If metadata is replicated correctly, the replicas return the header `REPLICA`\.

 ## Finding replication status<a name="replication-status-usage"></a>